jmrichardson/tuneta/README.md

 ### Tune and Prune all Indicators

-Building from the previous examples, lets optimize all available indicators:
+Building from the previous examples, lets optimize all available indicators.
+Note the addition of min_target_correlation which removes indicators below target correlation threshold:

 ```python
 tt.fit(X_train, y_train,